 Dr. Jeffrey Stuart has been testing symptomatic patients for B12 deficiency in the emergency department since 1996.
 As a result he has diagnosed hundreds of patients with B12 deficiency.
 Dr. Jeffrey Stuart notes that such regular testing for B12 deficiency is not the current standard of care in the United States, and that potentially hundreds of thousands of cases of B12 deficiency are missed every year.

 Pat Kornic’s daughter was diagnosed with pernicious anaemia in 1994 at a time when the internet was still in its infancy.
 Information about this anaemia could only be found in outdated books in the reference section of the library.
 Pat spent many of her lunch hours from work at the libraries in Toronto searching for information but it wasn’t until her retirement in 2003 that she upgraded her computer and began searching the web for information.
 In early 2005, Pat joined the Anaemia Society, the forerunner to the present day Pernicious Anaemia Society.
 Later that year, the Anaemia Society upgraded to a larger website and became known as the Pernicious Anaemia Society.
-In 2006, Pat became one of its moderators and continued in that position until 2014.
+In 2006, Pat became one of its moderators and continued in that position until leaving in 2014.
 During this time, she was the Canadian Delegate to the Pernicious Anaemia Society and was a member of the Management Council of the Pernicious Anaemia Society.
-Pat also started and co-manages with Andrea MacArthur, a Facebook Group “Pernicious Anaemia/B12Deficiency Support Group” which offers support and advice to those afflicted with pernicious anaemia or B12 Deficiency.
+Pat also started a Facebook Group “Pernicious Anaemia/B12Deficiency Support Group” which offers support and advice to those afflicted with pernicious anaemia or B12 Deficiency.

 Andrea was in her mid thirties when eighteen months after two consecutive pregnancies she suddenly experienced nerve pain in one foot which then spread to other parts of her leg.
 A few months later she suffered a mini-stroke, followed by terrible fatigue and weakness.
 Over the next 13 years other symptoms appeared and she became more and more unwell.
 Andrea was fortunate in that her doctors did everything they could to try to discover what was wrong, however, no reason was found for all her symptoms.